Two common methods of providing protective finishes to underlying metal are powder coating and galvanizing.

 Use Both Coatings?

 It is possible to galvanize with zinc as a base coating for enhanced corrosion protection followed by a powder coating.
 The powder coating provides a top layer to decrease the rate that corrosion impacts the underlying zinc.
+You’ll find this in a variety of high quality equipment safety products.

 Still unsure as to powder coat, galvanize, or both suits your edge fall protection needs?
-Feel free to reach out to EDGE for more information.
+Feel free to reach out to EDGE Fall for more information.